MrAlexSee/sopang/README.md

 SOPanG returns the end positions of pattern occurrences in the ED text.
 More precisely, it returns the set of segment indexes in which pattern occurrences end (without possible duplicates).

-Below you can see the pattern search speed for individual human chromosomes (1-22 and X) and on four synthetic datasets (S1–S4).
+Below you can see the pattern search speed for individual human chromosomes (1-22) for matching with and without sources (see the following sections for more information).
 Pattern sizes of 8, 16, 32, and 64 characters were tested, without any noticeable differences between them.
 1 MB = 10^6 B, throughput measured with regard to the ED string size (delimiters not included).
 Intel i7-4930K@3.4 GHz, 64 GB DDR3 RAM.